bomonike/bomonike.github.io/ham-radio.md

 ## Modes of modulation
 FCC Rule §2.201 on emission types:
-* CW (Continuous Wave) = Morse Code - generally on the low side of a band.
+* CW (Continuous Wave) = Morse Code - generally on the low side of a band, using just 150 Hz of  bandwidth
 * AM (Amplitude Modulation) upper SSB (Single Side Band) at 2.4 kHz 28.3 - 28.5 MHz (yellow on the chart).
 3 Khz without carrier for long range 10 meter
 * FM (Frequency Modulation) uses 10-15 kHz bandwidth (2 meters+) vertical polarization.
 One signal
 * PM (Phase Modulation) created by connecting a reactance modulator to a transmitter RF amplier stage.
-* FSK (Frequency Shift Keying) is direct digital modulation of oscillator
+* FSK (Frequency Shift Keying) is direct digital modulation of oscillation
 * FT8 (FSK with 8-tones)
 * QPSK (Quadrature Phase Shift Keying) with four phases shifted to create data bits
 * NTSC (National Television System Committee) video UHF analog fast scan
 <br /><br />

-In mode U/V, the satellite uplink is in the 70-centimeter band and the downlink is in the 2-meter band.
 A <strong>space station</strong> is any amateur state more than 50 km above earth.
 Satellites (such as SpaceX) at "Low Earth Obit" (LEO) are from 160 km (100 miles) but never more than about one-third of the radius of Earth about 2,000 kilometers (1,200 mi).
+In mode U/V, the satellite uplink is in the 70-centimeter band and the downlink is in the 2-meter band.
+Your signal strength on the downlink should be about the same as the beacon.

+No music can be transmitted except to the Space Station 50 km above earth.

 Most VHF power amplifiers are multimode: operate SSB, CW, and FM.

 At frequencies below 29.7 MHz, which includes all HF bands, the maximum bandwidth for a RTTY or data emission is 2.8khz.

 * 20 KHz On 6 meters and 2 meters, max. symbol rate of 19.6k baud.
 * 100 KHz on 1.25 meters and 70 cm, max. symbol rate of 5.6k baud.
 * No limit on 30 cm and above.
 <br /><br />

+AM transmissions are 6 kHz wide.
+But<br />
+FM transmissions can use 2.8 kHz with SSB (Single Side Band), using only one side of the Carrier Frequency is transmitted, for
+   * LSB (Lower Side Band) is used at 10 MHz and higher
+   * USB (Upper Side Band)

 (most people don't use 6m)